jconorgrogan/Informational-Constructivism/FoundationalPillars.md

 Understanding these pillars and their precise logical connections is crucial for grasping the core logic, internal consistency, and predictive power of IC.

+This document outlines the foundational pillars of Informational Constructivism (IC).
+It focuses on locked results that form a stable basis for further development, as well as critical empirical dependencies that shape the framework's falsifiability structure.
+The term "locked" indicates a result or statement that has achieved a sufficient degree of formalism and verification that it can be cited and built upon without re-checking the supporting details each time.

+This document complements the `README.md` roadmap and the more exploratory/cutting-edge proposals in other IC files.
+It serves as an important reference for understanding and contributing to IC development.

+## 1.5 On the Nature of Axioms in IC

+It is important to distinguish between two uses of 'axiom' within the Informational Constructivism framework:
+1.  **Mathematical Axioms for Specific Proofs:** For foundational proofs like the Δ-Factorisation Theorem or SUR Cost Linearity, certain properties of operators (e.g., G1, P1, S1) or cost functions are taken as given mathematical axioms.
+The "locked" status of these theorems indicates their deductive validity *assuming these operator/cost properties*.
+2.  **Emergent Necessities as Foundational Principles:** The broader IC argument (e.g., in `00_Introduction_and_Overview/LogicEmergence.md`, `05_Development_and_Roadmap/IC_FAQ.md`) aims to demonstrate *why* operators with such properties, and cost functions with such characteristics, are themselves necessary emergents or functionally indispensable for any finite, resource-constrained system that persists and processes information.

+Thus, the mathematical axioms used in specific "locked" proofs are themselves hypothesized to be grounded in these deeper, emergent functional necessities of information processing in a constrained reality.
+The overall consistency of IC relies on the coherence between these mathematically defined axiomatic properties and their proposed emergent origins.

 ## 2. The Δ-Factorisation Theorem

 *   **Core Document:** `01_Core_Axioms_and_Operators/IC_Delta_Factorisation.md`